Cross-Post: The Post-Rock Way–Existence | Beauty | Spotlight: Spurv

 Cross-Post: The Post-Rock Way–Healing | Panacea

 This post was originally on my other blog about exploring spirituality and philosophy through post-rock music.
 I share many of the posts from that blog when I write them, as they fit in well here too.
-This one is about Nietzsche’s philosophy as an inspiration for an energetic/emotional stance towards life, for instance.
+This one is about the emotional power of music and the panacea that a spiritual path represents, for instance.
 At the beginning of the year, I wrote a post on the best albums of 2021 in post-rock, and I’ll be writing another for 2022 in the next couple days, so I recommend checking that out if you find the music in this post interesting.

 The emotional associations we have with music can be profound.
 We can tie pieces of music to places, people, times, feelings, or likely other aspects of human experience that aren’t coming to mind right now.
 Music has been depicted as speaking to our emotional depths since ancient Greece (Plato’s Republic comes to mind, and Nietzsche rehabilitates the Platonic concern around this emotional impact in his Birth of Tragedy with the conclusion at the end of a Socrates coming to his senses in his final days and making music).
 In other words, it’s long been seen as something that speaks to the soul, so to speak.
 I’m struggling to write this, in fact, because phrasing anything about it as a concept or a cultural history feels too weak, as it feels like a simple and undeniable truth that music speaks to and influences us emotionally.